I came across this spot on a trip to Metung and couldn't resist taking a dip. There are a few caveats on this swim, firstly

 and check with the managing authority for any current change of conditions.

 The marker indicates the approximate location of the car park on Sardine Flat Road.
+If the map is not zoomed in locally, as can occur with some browsers, simply click or tap on "View Larger Map" below.

 If you would like to leave a comment about this swimming spot, please fill in the comment box below.
 I'm particularly interested in your